 Now that you know about the basics of DASH, try incorporating some of these tips into your day:

-- Limit sodium to 1,500 milligrams (less than a teaspoon) per day.
-Keep in mind that restaurant meals and processed foods account for upwards of 90-percent of the average American’s sodium intake.
+- Try to limit sodium to 1,500 milligrams (less than a teaspoon) per day.
+Keep in mind that restaurant meals and processed foods account for upwards of 70-percent of the average American’s sodium intake.

-- Try vegetable oils, like olive or canola.
+- Experiment with using vegetable oils, like olive or canola.

 - Keep red meat to 3-ounce portions (the size of a deck of cards or you palm).